Virtual assistant

 The bill is divided by solution according to the billing services provided by Climkit in your building (electricity, electric vehicle charging station, laundry room usage, etc.).

-It is billed for electricity meters, electric vehicle charging stations, laundry room managers, etc.
+It is billed for electricity meters as well as for electric vehicle charging stations, the laundry manager, etc.

-A different rate is applied depending on the energy source (solar or grid) and the time of consumption during the day or the day of the week.
+A different rate is applied depending on the origin of the energy (solar or grid) and the time of its consumption during the day or the day of the week.

-We thus have the following different electric energy rates:
+We thus have the following different electricity rates:

 By default, the electricity rates used are those practiced by the DSO for the building.
 However, these rates can also be modified by the owner.